1. The Weather

 9. The Food

 More than 90 nationalities influence Aruba’s cuisine, with local dishes like gouda-glazed keshi yena joining South American, European and Caribbean favorites on menus around the island.
-Whether you want to experience fancy toes-in-the-sand dining or enjoy a laid-back local lunch- Aruba, with over 200 restaurants, offers it all!
+Whether you want to experience fancy toes-in-the-sand dining or enjoy a laid-back local lunch- Aruba, with over 300 eateries, offers it all!